 - 6.1 Players will not wear eyeglasses or contact lenses. - 6.2 Eyeshades must be worn by all players on the court from the time of the eyeshade check at the start of the half until the end of the half.
 Additionally, a player being substituted can remove their eyeshade once their substitution has been announced and they are leaving the court.
 Failure to comply will result in a Personal Penalty Eyeshades. - 6.3 Eyeshades must also be worn during Overtime by all players on the court.
 All players must wear eyeshades during extra throws, whether they are on the court or not.
-Failure to comply will result in a Personal Penalty Eyeshades. - 6.4 At all major championship tournaments, all players participating in the game must have their eyes covered by gauze patches, or an equivalent material under the supervision of the IBSA Goalball Technical Delegate or by a person designated for each team, who is known by the Technical Delegate.
-The Local Organising Committee (LOC) must announce the type, mark or brand of the patches sixty (60) days before the start of the tournament allowing all teams to know which type and brand will be used.
-Teams must provide a medical certification to the Technical Delegate (TD) two (2) weeks in advance, if a player needs to use different patches.
-If the alternative patches are approved, the team will cover the extra cost for the purchase of the new patches. - 6.5 If the act of repairing an eyeshade or if the request from a player to substitute an eyeshade takes longer than forty-five (45) seconds to complete, a personal penalty for delay of game will be called.
-The ten second timer who is not presently timing the ten seconds will time the 45 second official time out. - 6.6 Any eyeshades provided by a tournament organiser must be approved by the IBSA Technical Delegate and must be worn by all players.
+Failure to comply will result in a Personal Penalty Eyeshades. - 6.4 At all IPC or IBSA sanctioned championships, players participating in the game must have their eyes covered by gauze patches, or an equivalent material under the supervision of the Goalball Technical Delegate or by a person designated for each team, who is known by the Technical Delegate.
+The Local Organising Committee (LOC) must announce the type, mark or brand of the patches 60 days before the start of the tournament allowing all teams to know which type and brand will be used.
+If a player needs to use alternative patches, teams must provide a medical certification to the Technical Delegate 2 weeks in advance of the tournament start date.
+If the alternative patches are approved, the requesting team will provide the patches at their own expense. - 6.5 Any eyeshades provided by a tournament organiser must be approved by the Goalball Technical Delegate and must be worn by all players.
 Failure to comply without prior written approval from the Technical Delegate will result in removal of the player from the game.
-That player can be substituted.

-6.7 Players cannot wear or use any hearing aids whilst in the Field of Play.
-Failure to comply will result in a personal unsporting conduct penalty and the player will be removed from that game.
-That player can be substituted.
+That player can be substituted. - 6.6 Players cannot wear or use any hearing aids whilst in the Field of Play. will result in removal of the player from the game.
+That player can be substituted. - 6.7 At all IBSA sanctioned tournaments and the Paralympic Games, all players have to wear eyeshades with a beak (nose cover).
+Players not wearing these kind of eyeshades will not be permitted to play.